 In 2010, the disease was found infecting pine plants in three forestry nurseries in Scotland.

 In 2011 the extent of nursery findings increased, when for the first time both of the Forestry Commission's Delamere and Newton nurseries were found to be infected in the same year.

 Moisture is required for natural dispersal of the fungus, and long-distance dispersal is thought to occur in moist winds and mists.
 Movement of infected plant material, including infected needles on footwear, clothing, machinery and timber, could also potentially spread the disease.

-Management of Dothistroma Needle Blight is overseen by a Programme Board, (Terms of Reference) set up in 2009.
-The Forestry Commission’s research programme includes: disease surveillance; monitoring of the disease’s extent, severity and impact; increasing our understanding of the fungal biology and disease epidemiology; and investigations into potential management strategies.
+Management of Dothistroma Needle Blight is overseen by a Programme Board.
+Our research programme includes: disease surveillance; monitoring of the disease’s extent, severity and impact; increasing our understanding of the fungal biology and disease epidemiology; and investigations into potential management strategies.

-The Programme Board has produced a GB strategy for addressing the issues posed by DNB.
+A GB strategy addresses the issues posed by DNB.
 The strategy sets out the current status of the disease, the risks it poses, and actions required to achieve the three key objectives of of the strategy.
 These are to:

 - reduce collateral damage from other pests and diseases (e.g. bark beetles).